eliaschristina4/typescript-oop/README.md

 ### Pillars of OOP

 - **Encapsulation**: Has to do with scope and the fact that objects' internal states default to being private.
 Like the code version of separation of church and state: You can change objects interally without having to change the code that uses them or where it is implemented.
 It is also generally protected from being altered where it shouldn't be.
-    - bundling code together into useful pieces
+    - Bundling code together into useful pieces.
 - **Abstraction**: Only making public/outwardly useable the pieces of code that are relevant for use elsewhere; anything else is kept for internal use only.
-    - delineating between what internal and external interfaces
+    - Delineating between what internal and external interfaces.
-- **Inheritance**: sharing properties/methods - when one class extends another. the one being extended from (ex: Person -> Student, Person -> Professor) is called the prototype.
-Prototype CHAIN.
+- **Inheritance**: Sharing properties/methods when one class extends another.
+The one being extended from (ex: Person -> Student, Person -> Professor) is called the prototype, and the relationship between all of them is called the prototype chain.
     - Reduces repetitive code if classes or objects would share structure or information.
-    - Forms relationships and hierarchies in your code
+    - Forms relationships and hierarchies in your code.
 - **Polymorphism**: The ability for classes and objects to take on several forms and be flexible.
-Like above, a Person class can be extended and used for different TYPES of people, like professors, students, or even athletes.
+Like above, a Person class can be extended and used for different subclasses of people, like professors, students, or even athletes.
-    - Also cuts down on need to duplicate code because if you write flexible code, you can reuse/share parts of it.
+    - Cuts down on need to duplicate code because if you write flexible code, you can reuse/share parts of it.

 <!-- Summary explanation from dev.to page:
 Encapsulation - Class objects are in a specific boundary.
 For example citizens in a country.
 They are all living within a specific boundary can governed by its laws.